Robot software: Parallel languages

 The above code will move the headPan and headTilt motors in parallel to make the robot head follow the human face visible on the video taken by its camera whenever a face is seen by the robot.

 Robot application software

-Regardless which language is used, the end result of robot software is to create robotic applications that help or entertain people.
+Regardless which language is used, the result of robot software is to create robotic applications that help or entertain people.
 Applications include command-and-control and tasking software.
 Command-and-control software includes robot control GUIs for tele-operated robots, point-n-click command software for autonomous robots, and scheduling software for mobile robots in factories.
 Tasking software includes simple drag-n-drop interfaces for setting up delivery routes, security patrols and visitor tours; it also includes custom programs written to deploy specific applications.
 General purpose robot application software is deployed on widely distributed robotic platforms.